Home for Global Students

 • Middle 50% ACT Composite: 34-35

-UPenn, an Ivy League known for its strong business school (Wharton), is highly competitive, filling much of its class via Early Decision.
-As one of only two Ivy League undergraduate business schools , it attracts a large, ambitious pool of business-focused applicants.
+UPenn is also included top hardest colleges to get into.
+Known for its strong business school (Wharton), it is highly competitive, filling much of its class via Early Decision.
+As one of only two Ivy League undergraduate business schools, it attracts a large, ambitious pool of business-focused applicants.
 This distinctive offering contributes to its low acceptance rate.
-Specialized, top-tier programs significantly drive up institutional selectivity, making UPenn one of the most difficult colleges to get into due to its dedicated and competitive applicant subset.
+Specialised, top-tier programs significantly drive up institutional selectivity, making UPenn one of the most difficult colleges to get into due to its dedicated and competitive applicant subset.

 Johns Hopkins University